alexhyett/traefik-vs-nginx-docker/README.md

 docker-compose -f docker-compose.traefik.yml up
 ```

-You will then be able to access whoami from http://localhost/whoami and the Traefik dashboard from http://localhost:8080.
+You will then be able to access whoami from http://localhost/whoami and the Traefik dashboard from http://localhost:8080 (or replace localhost with the IP address of your Raspberry Pi if accessing it remotely)

 ### Secure version